EricRovell/photo-companion/src/apps/photo-companion/src/routes/about/about.en.md

 ### St. Petersburg Drawbridges

-This section is not enabled by default, as it makes little sense if the user is not located in St. Petersburg.
+**Important**: This section is available only for Saint-Petersburg city location.

 The status of drawbridges in St. Petersburg is displayed here according to the *permanent* schedule.

 **Important**: sometimes short-term adjustments are made to the schedule in the event of holidays or repair work.
 Such changes in the application are not taken into account.

-In addition, even when active, the tab may not appear in the navigation menu — it will only be active during the **navigation period** when bridges are actually operating.
-This behavior can also be customized, more on that a little later.
+Using this section the **navigation period** should be taken into account.
+It is the period of time when bridges are actually operating.

 The section displays: